 My GoPro vlog setup is at the core of my kit bag and for me it’s arguable the single best travel camera I have with me.

-I’ve travelled with GoPros for years now and they’ve just got better and better – but the real jump was with the Hero 7 and the Hero 8, which have super stabilised, HyperSmooth footage.
+I’ve travelled with GoPros for years now and they’ve just got better and better – but the real jump was with the Hero 7 and the Hero 8, and the new Hero 10 which have super stabilised, HyperSmooth footage.

 To create the ultimate GoPro travel vlog setup I teamed it up with the Media Mod (which includes a shotgun mic, 2 cold shoe adapters and most importantly a 3.5mm jack for external mic), the Shorty Mount (which doubles up as a mini tripod) and rounded it off with the Rode Wireless Go and Rode Lavalier Go for my audio.